Helping your teen deal with graphic content

 • Most social media platforms have safety policies against posting disturbing content, but images and videos of distressing situations can sometimes go viral before they’re taken down.

-Why do teens need support when dealing with disturbing content?
+Why do teens need support when dealing with graphic content?

 Your teen might feel that being exposed to disturbing content is unavoidable, especially when it crosses over with the platforms they use for entertainment.
 If it’s something that a lot of their friends are talking about, they might feel like they’re missing out if they don’t keep up with the content.

 But your teen’s mental health and wellbeing may be impacted if they consume disturbing content.
-It can make them feel:
+Graphic imagery can make them feel:

 • worried about others